kellykochanski/rescal-snow/docs/performance_and_parallelization.md

  ## Scaling experiments

  Below are select scaling experiments.
 These are run with the configuration from the [snowfall example](../scripts/snowfall.run).
  'Wall time' is the time taken to reach t0=400.
+Each result is the average of 3 runs on a Intel Xeon E5-2695 v4 (full specs at [https://hpc.llnl.gov/hardware/platforms/Quartz](https://hpc.llnl.gov/hardware/platforms/Quartz)).

  ### Effects of domain size on run time